StayPirate/HTB-Notes/pages/AD Kerberos Authentication.md

 				- The timestamp, **encrypted with the user's (NTLM hash) password** logseq.order-list-type:: number id:: 655b158a-a666-41e0-8076-e59942a7bb20
-					- This is known as [*Kerberos Pre-Authentication*](https://social.technet.microsoft.com/wiki/contents/articles/23559.kerberos-pre-authentication-why-it-should-not-be-disabled.aspx) and prevents offline password guessing.
+					- This is known as [*Kerberos Pre-Authentication*](https://social.technet.microsoft.com/wiki/contents/articles/23559.kerberos-pre-authentication-why-it-should-not-be-disabled.aspx) (or `PA-ENC-TIMESTAMP`) and prevents offline password guessing.
 It is enforced by default, but can be manually disabled for specific accounts by explicitly setting [`DONT_REQ_PREAUTH`](https://learn.microsoft.com/en-US/troubleshoot/windows-server/identity/useraccountcontrol-manipulate-account-properties).
 See the [[ASREPRoast]] attack. id:: 655cc72a-f6bf-40d2-bba0-8384e40186b9
+					- #+BEGIN_NOTE
+					  According to [[RFC6113](https://datatracker.ietf.org/doc/html/rfc6113#section-2.2)] Windows clients always send an initial **non pre-authenticated** AS-REQ request because the client wouldn't know the list of supported ETYPES.
+But, since pre-authentication is required by default the KDC server will likely respond with an error *(including acceptable pre-authentication methods)* and closes the connection.
+The client then has to send another request with an encrypted timestamp value.
+					  #+END_NOTE
 				- The username
 				  logseq.order-list-type:: number
 				- The service [SPN](((655e0fad-5b48-42ce-b82a-09cd0e4a9322))) associated with *krbtgt* account